HectorSanchez2000/HelloWorld-REST-Framework/README.md

 </kbd>

-once there it will prompt for you to create a password.<br/>
+Once there it will prompt for you to create a password.<br/>
-once your done create your database with the following code.
+Once your done create your database with the following code.
 ```SQL
 CREATE DATABASE portfolio
 ```